 1955 - Bill Haley & Comets, "Rock Around the Clock" hits #1.

-1972 - David Bowie releases "Rise & Fall of Ziggy Stardust"
+1972 - David Bowie released "Rise & Fall of Ziggy Stardust"

 1991 - NBC announced Jay Leno would replace retiring Johnny Carson, winning out over David Letterman.
 Letterman moved to CBS.